Six-dimensional nilpotent Lie algebras: The 6-dimensional nilpotent Lie algebras

 \section{The 6-dimensional nilpotent Lie algebras}

 Let $\F$ be an arbitrary field.
 In order to classify the 6-dimensional nilpotent Lie algebras over $\F$, we determine the isomorphism classes of the 6-dimensional descendants of the nilpotent Lie algebras with dimension at most 5.
 In this section we summarize the result by listing these isomorphism classes for each of the Lie algebras with dimension at most 5, while in the Section~\ref{orbsect} we provide with a detailed proof.
 The notation we use to describe nilpotent Lie algebras of dimension at most~5 is the same as in~\cite{artw}.
 Unlike the 5-dimensional algebras, nilpotent Lie algebras of dimension~6 cannot be described uniformly over all fields.
 In some cases, the isomorphism types of descendants will depend on a parameter.
 In order to describe these cases, we need some notation.
 First, for a field $\F$, let $\F^*$ denote the multiplicative group of non-zero elements of $\F$.
 If $\F$ is a field, then let $\relstar$ denote the equivalence relation on $\F$ defined as $\alpha\relstar \beta$ if and only if $\alpha= \gamma^2\beta$ with some $\gamma\in\F^*$.
 If $\char\F=2$ then define the equivalence relation $\relstarplus$ as $\alpha\relstarplus\beta$ if and only if $\alpha=\gamma^2\beta+\delta^2$ with some $\gamma\in\F^*$ and $\delta\in\F$.
 Using that $\char\F=2$, it is easy to show that $\relstarplus$ is indeed an equivalence relation.
 For a set $X$ and equivalence relation $\sim$, let $X/(\sim)$ denote a transversal of the equivalence relation $\sim$; that is, $X/(\sim)$ is a set that contains precisely one element from each of the equivalence classes of $\sim$.
 Now let $\F$ be a field of characteristic 2.
 View $\F$ as a vector space over $\F_2$, the map $\psi \colon \F\to\F$ defined by $\psi(x)=x^2+x$ is $\F_2$-linear with kernel $\F_2$.
-Hence the image $\psi(\F)$ is a subspace of codimension~1.
-Let $\omega$ denote a fixed element of $\F\setminus \psi(\F)$.
-Then the set $\{0,\omega\}$ is a set of coset representatives for $\psi(\F)$ in $\F$.
+Let $\relpsi$ denote the equivalence relation that corresponds to the coset partition of $\F$ with respect to the subspace $\psi(\F)$.
+Note that if $\F$ is a finite field, then $\psi(\F)$ is a subspace of codimension~1, and in particular $|\F/(\relpsi)|=2$.
+On the other hand, if $\F$ is algebraically closed then $\psi$ is surjective and $|\F/(\relpsi)|=1$.

 Following and extending the notation in~\cite{artw}, the nilpotent Lie algebras in this paper are denoted by $L_{d,k}$, $L_{d,k}(\varepsilon)$, $L^{(2)}_{d,k}$, or $L^{(2)}_{d,k}(\varepsilon)$ where $d$ is the dimension of the algebra, $k$ is its index among the nilpotent Lie algebras with dimension $d$, $\varepsilon$ is a possible parameter, and the superscript ``$(2)$'' refers to the fact that the algebra is defined over a field of characteristic~2.
 The list of nilpotent Lie algebras with dimension at most~5, described in the same notation, can be found in~\cite{artw}.
 In particular, there are 9 isomorphism types of nilpotent Lie algebras of dimension~5: $L_{5,1},\ldots,L_{5,9}$.
 Hence there are 9 isomorphism types of nilpotent Lie algebras with dimension~6 that are not descendants of smaller-dimensional Lie algebras, namely $L_{6,1},\ldots,L_{6,9}$, where $L_{6,i}=L_{5,i}\oplus\F$.